 - 4 min read

 Indirect patent infringement is the violation of a patent with or without the knowledge of the infringer.
 A person or company obtains a patent to prevent other people from using an idea or invention.
 In some cases, however, another person may not be aware of the patent.
 Article 26 of the CPC describes the "prohibition of indirect use of the invention" or indirect patent infringement.

 There are two types of indirect patent infringement: Infringement by inducement and contributory infringement.
-According to 35 U.S.C. § 271(b), infringing inducement means that an entity causes a third party to infringe on the patent.
-The patentee must show that another person actually infringed, that the alleged inducer k
+According to 35 U.S.C. § 271(b), infringing inducement means that an entity causes a third party

 - 9 min read

 Parker v.
 Flook was a 1978 Supreme Court case involving catalytic converters that established the basis for patenting software.
 It involved alarm limits on a catalytic converter in an oil refinery.

 Catalytic converters only work under certain pressures and temperatures.
 A catalytic converter's pressure ranges are known as alarm limits.
 These can change during conversion.